The Board Members and Staff at GPREP

 Mr. Watkins spent nine successful years at the Greater Phoenix Economic Council (GPEC), where he led the organization’s business recruitment efforts, helping to land such companies as Vanguard, Charles Schwab, Midwestern University, and playing a direct role in the retention and recruitment of more than 200 firms that generated over 165,000 new private sector direct jobs and invested more than $2 billion in private capital investment.
 He also served as a founder of the Economic Alliance of Greater Baltimore, where he was recruited to startup this new private public partnership that serves the City of Baltimore and five adjacent counties.

 Ginger Johnson is a third generation Arizonan and resident of Yavapai County for the past 30 years.
-Currently working for the Greater Prescott Regional Economic Partnership (GPREP), Ginger is bringing her vast experience with workforce and economic development together to attract quality businesses, capital investment, and quality jobs to the quad cities area.
+Currently working as the Executive Director of the Greater Prescott Regional Economic Partnership (GPREP).
+Ginger is bringing her vast experience with workforce and economic development together to attract quality businesses, capital investment, and quality jobs to the quad cities area.

-As President and CEO of Custom Training Solutions AZ, Ginger has been coordinating and building training programs for local and national businesses for the past 15 years.
-She leads a team of professional instructors for topics ranging from Attitude Adjustment to Six Sigma.
+While she was President and CEO of Custom Training Solutions AZ, Ginger coordinated and built training programs for local and national businesses.
+For the past 15 years she led a team of professional instructors for topics ranging from Attitude Adjustment to Six Sigma.
 Her comprehensive Essential Workplace Skills Program, has been applauded for its ability to enhance the effectiveness of individuals, teams and organizations.

 An active community member, Ginger has been nationally recognized for her efforts in helping women break welfare cycles through education and employment.

 Having completed three years of study from the International Economic Development Council, Ginger is currently preparing for the prestigious CEcD exam.
 The Certified Economic Developer (CEcD) program is the leading industry designation.